 A financial conflict of interest occurs when there is a divergence between an individual’s private interests and his or her professional obligations to the University such that an independent observer might reasonably question whether the individual’s professional actions or decisions are determined by considerations of personal gain.
 Potential and actual financial conflicts of interest depend on the situation and both must be managed accordingly.

-All PIs and senior/key personnel will need to take the federal tutorial.
-This training will be required of all new and existing federally-funded researchers, and must be re-taken every four years.
+All Principal Investigators and all others designated as an "investigator" by the Principal Investigator will need to take either take the federal tutorial or alternatively, the COI modules in CITI may be completed (be sure to find the section describing FCOI training).
+Training is required of all new and existing federally-funded researchers, and must be re-taken every four years.

 If it is determined that your significant financial interests result in an FCOI, you may need a management plan.
 Typical management plans involve agreements about facilities, students, human subjects research, institutional vs. private work activities, committee/community service roles, and any other relevant topics.
-You can review our management plan template here.
-Please contact us if you have questions.
+Review or download our FCOI management plan template, and please contact us if you have questions.

 FCOI: Financial Conflict of Interest